Shaptarshi-Basu/Game_store/README.md

     yet to be implemented

 * Front-end
-    #yet to be implemented
+    yet to be implemented

 * Games
-    #yet to be implemented
+    yet to be implemented

 * Documentations
     * DONE.
-Project plan, backend API document, final report.
+Project plan.

 ## Tasks and timetable
+To be filled later

 ## Distribuation of works